Mycobacterium bovis: United Kingdom

 In some localised areas, the risk of transmission to cattle from fallow deer has been argued to be greater than it is from badgers.

 One of the reasons that the Department for Environment, Food, and Rural Affairs requires infected or suspected cattle to be culled is to meet EU regulations for the export of meat and dairy products to other member states.
 Meat and dairy products can still be sold in the UK into the human food chain, providing the relevant carcass inspections and milk pasteurisation have been applied.

-Spread of the disease to humans by domestic pets became evident in March 2014 when Public Health England announced two people in England developed bTB infections after contact with a domestic cat.
-The two human cases were linked to 9 cases of bTB infection in cats in Berkshire and Hampshire during 2013.
+The Spread of the disease to humans by domestic pets became evident in March 2014 when Public Health England announced two people in England developed bTB infections after contact with a domestic cat.
+The two human cases were linked to 9 cases of bTB infection in cats in Berkshire and Hampshire in 2013.
 These are the first documented cases of cat-to-human transmission.